rakeshpai/pi-gpio/README.md

 ## How you can help

-Ways you can help
+Ways you can help:

-	*Review the pull requests and test them on a Pi for correctness.
+    - Review the pull requests and test them on a Pi for correctness.
-	*Report Bugs.
+    - Report Bugs.
-	*Fix a bug or add something awesome, Send a pull request.
+    - Fix a bug or add something awesome, Send a pull request.

 ## About the pin configuration